 Swing Era (1930s-1940s)

 This period was notorious for big bands and jazz orchestras.
-Swing music featured a smoother, more structured sound compared to the lively energy of hot jazz.
+Swing music featured a smoother, more structured sound than hot jazz’s lively energy.
 It emphasized strong rhythmic grooves, catchy melodies, and orchestrated arrangements.

 More importantly, big band jazz was music to be danced to.